WladimirSidorenko/DiscourseSenser/README.rst

 ============

-To install this package, you need to checkout this git-project with its submodules and subsequently run the following commands:
+To install this package, you need to checkout this git-project with its submodules by subsequently running the following commands:

 .. code-block:: shell